 When we got off the plane, it was actually snowing.
-Although when I looked at the temp difference from England to Tromso on good old my weather app, it didn’t look too different.
+Although when I looked at the temp difference from England to Tromso on my weather app, it didn’t look too different.

 It was also really cold when we went up to the top of the Cable Car to Fjellheisen (the viewpoint overlooking the city) but other than that it wasn’t too bad.
 It does however get much colder as the winter months go on.
-The coldest I felt up the top at Fjellheisen in Tromso

-Tromsø’s average temperatures, precipitation & wind are:
+Average temperatures, precipitation & wind

-- September: 9.6°C / 88 mm / 2.3 m/s
+September: 9.6°C / 88 mm / 2.3 m/s

-- October: 4.5 °C / 89 mm / 2.9 m/s
+October: 4.5 °C / 89 mm / 2.9 m/s

 November: 0.1°C / 30.3 mm / 3.8 m/s

 December: 0.5°C / 235.6 mm / 4.4 m/s

 January: -1.5°C / 166.2 mm / 4.9 m/s

-- February: -2.9°C / 108 mm / 3.6 m/s
+February: -2.9°C / 108 mm / 3.6 m/s

 March: -1.6°C / 148 mm / 3.7 m/s

 Our Tromso airbnb accommodation

-Rent warm clothes from Tromso Outdoor
+Rent snow clothes from Tromso Outdoor

-Luckily, after a bit of research I found Tromso Outdoor, a tour company which also specialises in warm clothing rental.
-What a genius idea!Tromso Outdoor shop in the city.
+Luckily, after a bit of research I found Tromso Outdoor, a tour company who also specialise in Tromso rental clothing.
+What a genius idea!

 You could spot a tourist a mile off as they walked very slowly and nervously around the streets in Tromso.
 I saw locals wearing trainers and even a lot of people cycling through the ice.
 I have no idea how they even did that!

 Our airbnb was up a hill and on the first morning trying to walk down was an absolute nightmare in my Scarpa Boots.
 As soon as we picked up our clothing rental, it all changed.
-We were confident and gliding through the snow thanks to these boots and crampons!
+We were confident and gliding through the snow thanks to these boots and spikes!

 If you’re staying in a hotel, Tromso Outdoor will even deliver your clothing for FREE before you even arrive.
 If you’re staying in an airbnb, you’ll have to pick up your clothing from their office in the city or you can pay an extra charge for them to deliver it to your door.